About Creative Kid College Coach

 Carolyn Janssen ✸

-Carolyn’s study in the MFA program at the University of North Carolina at Chapel Hill and her BFA from the Rhode Island School of Design fostered her expertise in drawing, painting, two-dimensional design, and digital art processes.
-Carolyn's artwork has been exhibited nationally and internationally, including solo shows at the Julie Saul Gallery in New York and Quinta del Sordo in Madrid.
-She has also participated in residencies at the Headlands Center for the Arts and Vermont Studio Center and has completed commissions for the permanent collection of the North Carolina Museum of Art, as well as the San Francisco Arts Commission.
+Carolyn holds an MFA from the University of North Carolina at Chapel Hill and a BFA from the Rhode Island School of Design.
+Her academic background has shaped her expertise in drawing, painting, two-dimensional design, and digital art processes, equipping her to support a wide range of creative disciplines.
+Her artwork has been exhibited nationally and internationally, with solo exhibitions at venues such as the Julie Saul Gallery in New York and Quinta del Sordo in Madrid.
+She has also completed artist residencies at the Headlands Center for the Arts and the Vermont Studio Center, and her commissioned work is part of the permanent collections of the North Carolina Museum of Art and the San Francisco Arts Commission.